grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 "That's how," said Percy.

-They shut the _Prospect's_ motor down, and Percy headed up to the bridge on the top of the sail.
+They shut the _Prospect_'s motor down, and Percy headed up to the bridge on the top of the sail.
 A mini-sub, maybe fifteen meters long, had surfaced off their starboard side.
 A pair of large men, almost as big as Hemi, were climbing into an inflatable boat.
-They motored across the gap between the two subs and climbed up the steel rungs on the outside of the _Prospect's_ sail.
+They motored across the gap between the two subs and climbed up the steel rungs on the outside of the _Prospect_'s sail.

 "Transport sub?" was the first question as soon as they stood on the bridge.
 They wore old moth-eaten wool clothes, like fishermen: tightly worsted slacks and cable-knit sweaters.